Coarse-Grained Methods for Heterogeneous Vesicles with Phase-Separated Domains: Elastic Mechanics of Shape Fluctuations, Plate Compression, and Channel Insertion: Mapping Particle Configurations to Continuum Fields: Spherical Harmonics Representations

-The $q_k$ denotes the Lebedev quadrature weight associated with the $k^{th}$ node~\cite{Lebedev1999}.
+The $w_k$ denotes the Lebedev quadrature weight associated with the $k^{th}$ node~\cite{Lebedev1999}.

-We remark that the Lebedev quadrature provides a convenient sampling of the shape with some desirable features such as having more symmetry than widely used lattitude-longitude samplings.
-For instance, the Lebedev nodes have an octohedral symmetry and less clustering near the poles of the sphere~\cite{AtzbergerGrossHydro2018,Lebedev1999}.
 Equation~\ref{sph_expansion_Lebedev} provides through the spherical harmonics expansion a continuum representation of the membrane surface geometry.

-We demonstrate our particle-to-continuum mapping in Fig.~\ref{fig:molecular_to_continuum}.
-Here we sampled the configuration of a two-phase membrane and reconstructed the shape using the continuum representation obtained from the spherical harmonics expansion.
-We also have developed related approaches for capturing the leading-order spherical harmonic modes representing other fields and hydrodynamic flows on surfaces of vesicles in~\cite{AtzbergerSoftMatter2016, AtzbergerGrossSpectral2018,AtzbergerGrossHydro2018}.
+{Our particle-to-continuum mapping is demonstrated in Figure~\ref{fig:molecular_to_continuum}.
+Here, the configuration is sampled from a two-phase membrane and the shape is reconstructed using the continuum representation based on spherical harmonics.
+Our approaches also can be used for the related problem of capturing the leading-order spherical harmonic modes representing other fields and hydrodynamic flows on surfaces of vesicles, see~\cite{AtzbergerSoftMatter2016,AtzbergerGrossMeshless2020,AtzbergerRower2022, AtzbergerGrossSpectral2018,AtzbergerGrossHydro2018}.}